Future Chevrolet Medium Duty Truck

 It is currently unknown whether GM’s GMC brand will get a variant of the future Chevrolet Medium Duty Truck.

-Given that GM is co-developing the next Chevrolet Medium Duty truck with Navistar, we expect that Navistar will also sell its own version of the truck, potentially as the next-generation International Trucks DuraStar.
+Given that GM co-develops the current Chevrolet Medium Duty truck with Navistar, we expect this partnership to continue and that Navistar will also sell its own version of the truck, potentially as the next-generation International Trucks DuraStar.

 The future Chevy Medium Duty truck will likely be manufactured by Navistar in the United States of America.
 One of the more likely facilities to make the truck is Navistar’s Garland, Texas factory.